geoserver/geoserver/doc/en/user/source/services/wms/decoration.rst

 The **text** decoration (``type="text"``) overlays a parametric, single line text message on top of the map.
-The parameter values can be fed via the the ``env`` request parameter, just like SLD enviroment parameters.
+The parameter values can be fed via the ``env`` request parameter, just like SLD environment parameters.

 .. list-table::
    :widths: 20 80